RaptorDream/TonyBot-Headlines/README.md

 _*Caracteristics*_
 -Tons of embed messages
--*Later*: possibilty to self-host the bot with a GUI (basic) to help the user
+-*Later*: possibilty to self-host the bot with a GUI (basic) to help the user but remains a secondary option

 __**TODO**__
-1/Discuss the ideas above
-2/Think about a name for the bot
+1/Discuss the ideas above -> Most of them look good/possible 2/Think about a name for the bot -> Done
 3/Establish alpha release date of the bot